jbussemaker/adsg-core/docs/theory.md

 Metrics used as constraints can be conditional: if the node is not part of some architecture, it means that the constraint does not apply and the constraint is assumed satisfied (the value is set equal to the threshold).

-To summarize, an architectural design space can be modeled with the ADSG using:
+To summarize, an architecture optimization problem can be modeled with the ADSG using:

 - Generic nodes, derivation edges, start nodes and selection choice nodes to define node existence hierarchies.
 - Incompatibility constraints to restrict simultaneous existence of nodes.